 13 Mawlid (Arabic “birthday”) originally denoted the festival of the birthday of the Prophet Muhammad, but it is now also used to denote the religious festivals of various Muslim holy men.

-14 Peter Brown, The Body and Society: Men, women, and Sexual Renunciation in Early Christianity, twentieth anniversary edition with a new introduction, New York: Columbia University Press, 2008; Kyle Harper, From Shame to Sin: The Christian Transformation of Sexual Morality in Late Antiquity, Cambridge, Mass.: Harvard University Press, 2013.
+14 Peter Brown, The Body and Society: Men, women, and Sexual Renunciation in Early Christianity, twentieth anniversary edition with a new introduction, New York, NY: Columbia University Press, 2008; Kyle Harper, From Shame to Sin: The Christian Transformation of Sexual Morality in Late Antiquity, Cambridge, MA: Harvard University Press, 2013.

 15 Friendly communication by Charles Gregersen, Chicago, April 2007.